metauni/metaboard/CONTRIBUTING.md

 We make use of `shouldUpdate` in every figure component, which is a very fast equality check between the new and old figure data.
 This is why our use of immutability is critical, because we are relying on `==` to check if the contents of the tables are equal.
 This does still mean that we have to call `shouldUpdate` on every single figure every time we render, but the scale of numbers matters here.
 Typically we're dealing with *hundreds* of figures, and the *low-tens-of-thousands* of lines.
 As a rule of thumb, O(#figures) should be considered "fast enough", and O(#lines) is likely to incur a performance issue (O as in [Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation)).

 This poses a challenge when involving masks from `Erase` drawing tasks.
 Each figure needs to take into account all of the drawing tasks that erased part of it when rendering, but if we gather all of those masks and merge them into the figure data, we will either need to mutate the figure data (bad!) or we will have to create a new table for the modified figure, which will always be non-equal to the one created in the last render, even if it was the same resulting mask.
 Then the only way to shortcut the render process will be to check that all of the contents of the mask are the same as the mask from the previous render.
-This becomes an O(#lines) in the worst case (when most figures are at least partially erased).
+This becomes an O(#lines) operation in the worst case (when most figures are at least partially erased).

 Instead we rely on the immutability of the mask generated by each erase drawing task, and keep them all separately in a table of masks for that figure.
 Then our `shouldUpdate` method just needs to check whether we have the same collection of masks as the previous render, which is only O(#drawingTasks).